parvvaresh/Classification-of-satellite-images/README.md

+Here’s a refined version of the README file to ensure clarity and proper structure:

+---

 # Agricultural Products Classification Pipeline

 ## Overview
-This pipeline is designed to classify agricultural products using satellite data from two satellites, **SENTINEL-1** and **SENTINEL-2**.
-The pipeline consists of several stages, including:
+This pipeline is designed to classify agricultural products using satellite data from **SENTINEL-1** and **SENTINEL-2**.
+The pipeline includes the following stages:

-1. **Data Standardization**: Various standardization techniques are applied to the data.
+1. **Data Standardization**: Different standardization techniques are applied to the data to make it suitable for model training.
-2. **Dimensionality Reduction**: PCA and LDA are used for reducing the dimensionality of the feature space, with separate models applied for each satellite's data.
+2. **Dimensionality Reduction**: PCA and LDA are applied to reduce the dimensionality of the feature space, with separate models for each satellite's data.
-3. **Model Training and Hyperparameter Optimization**: Different machine learning models are trained and their hyperparameters are tuned using grid search.
+3. **Model Training and Hyperparameter Optimization**: Various machine learning models are trained, and hyperparameter optimization is performed using grid search.

 ## Pipeline Steps